kestra-io/plugin-shopify/AUTHENTICATION.md

    - `write_orders` - Required for CreateOrder, DeleteOrder

    For **Customers**:
-   - `read_customers` - Required for ListCustomers, GetCustomer
+   - `read_customers` - Required for customers.List, GetCustomer
    - `write_customers` - Required for CreateCustomer, DeleteCustomer

    **Minimal Setup** (for testing):